MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Network/New-AzVirtualHubVnetConnection.md

 ## SYNOPSIS
 The New-AzVirtualHubVnetConnection cmdlet creates a HubVirtualNetworkConnection resource that peers a Virtual Network to the Azure Virtual Hub.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/new-azvirtualhubvnetconnection) for up-to-date information.

 ## SYNTAX

 ### ByVirtualHubNameByRemoteVirtualNetworkObject (Default)